-Note: This feature is discontinued.
-The article below describes multistate elements created before October 2018 release.
+This feature is discontinued.
+The tutorial below describes multistate elements created before the October 2018 release.
 You can read more about the current States functionality here.

 Multistate Elements (MSEs) are sets of items, such as boxes, buttons, and images that change between configurations upon interaction.